eneumann1219/my-research-project/_posts/2015-01-04-first-post.md

 ---
 layout: post
-title: First post!
+title: This Project is so Cool!
 ---

-This is my first post, how exciting!
+Wow, you guys deserve an A in this class!